cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Therapist's Approach**:

-1. Persistent active engagement: The therapist maintains an active stance, even when the patient protests or attempts to deactivate attachment behavior in the treatment.
+1. **Persistent active engagement**: The therapist maintains an active stance, even when the patient protests or attempts to deactivate attachment behavior in the treatment.
-2. Imagery of ideal parent figures: The therapist uses IPF imagery to help the patient develop a new, positive internal working model (IWM) of attachment.
+2. **Imagery of ideal parent figures**: The therapist uses IPF imagery to help the patient develop a new, positive internal working model (IWM) of attachment.
-3. Metacognitive identification: The therapist fosters the patient's awareness of their own thoughts and feelings regarding attachment closeness.
+3. **Metacognitive identification**: The therapist fosters the patient's awareness of their own thoughts and feelings regarding attachment closeness.
-4. Joint collaboration: The therapist collaborates with the patient toward therapeutic goals.
+4. **Joint collaboration**: The therapist collaborates with the patient toward therapeutic goals.

 **Observable Changes**: